 The smartphone was a new computing paradigm.
 It would eventually put billions of people onto the internet for the first time.
 It made the already connected more connected than ever before.
 It created a new software industry based around "apps."
 It drove innovation in chips, digital displays, batteries, and wireless connectivity.
 It fueled a massive concentration of wealth and power to those that controlled the most popular operating systems and applications.

 The smartphone, directly and indirectly, defines today's economy, politics, and culture.

 The next computing paradigm shift will be even more impactful than the last.
 It will merge the physical and digital worlds into one.
-Some call it the metaverse.
+For a period, people called it the metaverse.
 Apple is now calling it spatial computing.

 The next era of computing will be driven by augmented and virtual reality.
 Atoms will be replaced with pixels and bits.
 We'll build fantastic digital games, art, and tools that our brains will experience as part of a three-dimensional reality.
 We'll learn, socialize, and "travel" in mind-blowing new ways.
 Like each previous computing era, we'll unlock massive gains in productivity, cost savings, and new economic activity.

 Technological progress is inevitable, but it brings tradeoffs and unintended consequences.
 What will WE be like when smartglasses, VR headsets, smartwatches, and embedded computers endlessly stream the world's information (good and bad) directly into our view?
 Will all this progress be made in service of ever more effective (i.e. manipulative) advertising?
 Will a privately controlled app store get to censor the virtual content that you put into your home?
 Will winner-take-most dynamics of networked software drive society to unsustainable levels of inequality?

 If the trends, incumbents, and networks of the smartphone era continue unchallenged, we won't like the answers to those questions.
 The stakes are nearly impossible to overstate.
 To have the future that we want, we must build it.